anishashetty/DevOpsHW4-App/README.md

     res.status(204).end()
  }]);
 </pre>

+The image is gesplayed using the /meow route

 ###Additional service instance running
 An additional service is defined as a server which listens on port 3001.